Some tips for putting together a disaster preparedness kit on a tight budget:

 Interested in registering as a Disaster Service Worker for the City of Whittier?
 You can help in your community!

 The City is always looking for volunteers who have various skills and experience including but not limited to: Equipment Mechanic, Plumber, Carpenter, Electrician, Certified Building Inspector, Veterinarian, Heavy Equipment Operator, or Bilingual Interpreter, just to name a few.
 Volunteer Disaster Service Workers would be called upon by the City to assist as needed in the event of a disaster.
 Your City needs you!
-Interested volunteers please pre-register in person with Human Resources at City Hall, 13230 Penn Street, Monday through Friday, 8 AM to 5 PM, or call for a registration form.
-Please contact Human Resources for more information at (562) 567-9830.
+Interested volunteers please pre-register in person with Emergency Management/Disaster Preparedness staff at City Hall, 13230 Penn Street, Monday through Friday, 8 AM to 5 PM, or call for a registration form.
+Please contact Emergency Management/Disaster Preparedness staff for more information at (562) 567-9810.

 Adobe Reader is required to view/print PDF documents.